lammps/lammps/doc/src/pair_tersoff.rst

 accurate within 10\^-6 with respect to the *tersoff* style energy.
 The *tersoff/table* should give better performance in terms of speed.

-The *tersoff/shift* style computes the energy E of a system of atoms, whose formula is the same as the Tersoff potential.
+The *shift* keyword computes the energy E of a system of atoms, whose formula is the same as the Tersoff potential.
 The only modification is that the original equilibrium bond length (:math: `r_0`) of the system is shifted to :math:`r_0-\delta`.